Understanding Callable Bonds

-When you buy a bond you’re locking up your money in exchange for a particular rate of return.
+When you buy a bond, you lock up your money in exchange for a particular rate of return.
 You are essentially lending money to the seller.
-For example, if you buy a nice, safe, 15-year, Aaa-rated corporate bond that pays a yearly amount, or coupon rate, of 4 percent, you expect to collect an annual return of 4 percent for the next 15 years in exchange for your investment.
+For example, if you buy a low risk, 15-year, AAA-rated corporate bond that pays a yearly amount, or coupon rate, of 4 percent, you expect to collect an annual return of 4 percent for the next 15 years in exchange for your investment.

 The Risks of a Callable Bond

-At first glance, buying a callable bond doesn’t appear any riskier than buying any other bond.
+Buying a callable bond may not appear any riskier than buying any other bond.
 But there are reasons to be cautious.

-- First, a callable bond exposes an investor to “reinvestment risk.”
+First, a callable bond exposes an investor to “reinvestment risk.”
 Issuers tend to call bonds when interest rates fall.
 That can be a disaster for an investor who achieved a level of safety by locking into a desirable interest rate.

-- Second, bond market insiders know that one of the most common mistakes that novice investors make is to buy a callable bond on the secondary, or over-the-counter market, as rates are falling and as the “call date” – the day on which an issuer has the right to call back the bond -- approaches.
-In that situation, an investor can fork over his $1,000, pay a commission, and then promptly find that bond is called.
-He’ll still get back his $1,000, but he’ll have paid a commission for nothing.
+Second, bond market insiders know that one of the most common mistakes that novice investors make is to buy a callable bond on the secondary or over-the-counter market as rates are falling and the “call date” – the day on which an issuer has the right to call back the bond – is approaching.
+In this situation, an investor may pay a principle of $1,000, a commission, and then promptly find that the bond is called.
+That investor will receive the $1,000, but the commission was paid for nothing.

 Should You Buy a Callable Bond?

-- But if you think rates may fall, you’ll want to be paid for the additional risk in a callable bond.
-So shop around.
+Therefore, shop around.
 Callable bonds pay a slightly higher interest rate to compensate for the additional risk.
-Some callable bonds also have a feature that will return a higher par value when called, i.e., an investor may get back $1,050 rather than $1,000 if the bond is called.
-So make sure that the bond you buy offers enough reward to cover the additional risks.
+Some callable bonds also have a feature that will return a higher par value when called; that is, an investor may get back $1,050 rather than $1,000 if the bond is called.
+Make sure that the bond you buy offers enough reward to cover the additional risk.